jitawangzi/eclipse-file-generator/README.md

 ### LLM Prompt Examples

-Here are some effective prompts to use with LLMs when working with FileForge:
+Here are some effective prompts to use with LLMs when working with EclipseFileGenerator:

 1. **Creating a basic CRUD application**: